USA Insider Exclusive

 Chucky

-Although the premiere of “Chucky” Season 2 solidifies his place as the scariest, creepiest, and most murder-y doll in cinematic history, Charles Lee Ray is actually not alone in the category.
+Although his USA Network and SYFY original series Chucky solidifies his place as the scariest, creepiest, and most murder-y doll in cinematic history, Charles Lee Ray is actually not alone in the category.

 Sure Chucky is everyone’s go-to pop culture example of a doll that’s out to get you, but he’s hardly the only killer doll to have ever graced movie screens.
 Even if creator Don Mancini perfected the genre, dolls have been the subject of horror for decades given that human beings are hardwired to be repulsed by the little creeps if they get too lifelike.

-So, as we wait to see what fresh Hell Chucky has cooked up for the rest of Season 2, we can take a look back at some of the other totally messed up evil dolls who have tried to take the creepy crown in the past.
+So, as we wait to see what fresh hell Chucky has cooked up in Season 3 — which premieres on October 4 — we can take a look back at some of the other totally messed up evil dolls who have tried to take the creepy crown in the past.

 The Conjuring Annabelle